 |All-Sky Automated Survey for Supernovae|

-ASAS-SN expansion was also possible with support from:
+ASAS-SN expansion was possible with suport from , , and CASSACA.

 We thank George Skestos for his generous gift to Prof. Kochanek, partially used to expand ASAS-SN.

-ASAS-SN currently consists of 20 telescopes, distributed around the globe.
-ASAS-SN first unit, known as "Brutus", which also happens to be the name of the Ohio State mascot, comprises of four robotic 14-cm telescopes deployed at the Hawaii station of the Las Cumbres Observatory.
-ASAS-SN second unit, named "Cassius", also consists of four 14-cm telescopes deployed in Chile.
-In 2017, with support from the Gordon and Betty Moore Foundation grant GBMF5490, we deployed additional 8 telescopes at two other LCO sites: "Cecilia Payne-Gaposchkin", deployed in South Africa, and "Henrietta Leavitt", deployed in Texas.
-Finally, using a combination of funds from Mt.
-Cuba Astronomical Foundation, the Chinese Academy of Science South America Center for Astronomy (CASSACA), and the Villum Foundation (Denmark), in September 2017 the 5th ASAS-SN unit, "Bohdan Paczyński", was deployed in Chile.
-All these telescopes will allow us to survey the entire visible sky every night, and are making our network much less sensitive to weather conditions.
+ASAS-SN is currently comprised of two units.
+ASAS-SN Unit-1, known as "Brutus", which also happens to be the name of the Ohio State mascot, is comprised of four robotic 14-cm telescopes deployed at the Haleakala station of the Las Cumbres Observatory Global Telescope Network.
+ASAS-SN Unit-2, named "Cassius", also consists of four 14-cm telescopes deployed at the LCOGT Cerro Tololo station.
+Together, these allow us to observe a total of approximately 20,000 square degrees each clear night.
+With support from the Gordon and Betty Moore Foundation grant GBMF5490 we will soon deploy additional 8 telescopes at two other LCO sites, allowing us to survey the entire visible sky every night, and making our network much less sensitive to weather conditions.

 Generally we are posting our real-time discoveries using ATel, so if you interested in being notified of our results, you should subscribe to that useful service, and also see our ASAS-SN Transients page.